Nedeljko Vukoje

 Nedeljko Vukoje (born September 9, 1943) is a Croatian-born Yugoslav retired football player.

 Club career

 As a player, he spent most of his career with HNK Rijeka, where he collected 143 caps and scored 32 goals.
 He was Rijeka's top scorer during the 1965-66 season.
 In July 1971 he moved to Germany, where he played for Freiburger FC.

 International career

-He has had one appearance for the Yugoslav national team (a friendly match against Bulgaria) in June 1966.
+He has had one appearance for the Yugoslavia national team (a friendly match against Bulgaria) in June 1966.